jhsu802701/rails_from_scratch_rails5/02-02-heroku_deploy.md

 git push origin master
 ```
 * Enter the command "sh heroku.sh".
+* To see how the heroku.sh script asks for the name of your app, enter the command "rm config/heroku_name.txt; sh heroku.sh".
+* Enter "git status".
+If you entered the name of your app correctly, you'll see no mention of changes in config/heroku_name.txt.

 ### Reset
 * Begin following the steps in Unit 1 Chapter 3 for resetting your development environment and downloading the source code.